Traditions at the University of Kentucky: Physical mascots

 The University of Kentucky has two plush mascots: "The Wildcat" and "Scratch".
 The Wildcat mascot originated during the 1976 football season.
 Throughout the early 1980s, the university introduced another plush mascot walking on stilts.
 This was to honor Kentucky's Basketball team which had Sam Bowie (7'1") and Melvin Turpin (6'11").
-These two were affectionately known at "The Twin Towers," thus the university needed another mascot.
+These two were known as "The Twin Towers," thus the university needed another mascot.
 This mascot would eventually come to be known as "Scratch", and remains the mascot for the Kentucky women's teams and youth programs.

 Along with The Wildcat and Scratch, Kentucky has routinely kept a live bobcat as a mascot.
 The first Wildcat would attend games at Commonwealth Stadium (now Kroger Field), however there is disagreement as to whether the first Bobcat was named "Fuzzy" or "Tom".
 After the first bobcat, the university would introduce "TNT" and "Whiskers", however neither enjoyed being kept in captivity.
-For this reason, their attendance of Football games was suspended.
-In the 1940s, the university introduced "The Kentucky Colonel," who was human-friendly and affectionate, and returned to the Football sidelines.
+For this reason, their attendance of football games was suspended.
+In the 1940s, the university introduced "The Kentucky Colonel," who was human-friendly and affectionate, and returned to the football sidelines.
 After The Kentucky Colonel, the university introduced "Baby", though she did not enjoy captivity.
-After Baby, the university decided to maintain a live mascot, however would not allow them to attend Football Games.
+After Baby, the university decided to maintain a live mascot but would not allow them to attend football games.
 As of 2025, the University of Kentucky has "Blue", a live bobcat kept at the Salato Wildlife Education Center near Frankfort, KY.

-Lastly, the university has two bobcat statues, both named "Bowman".
+The university has two bobcat statues, both named "Bowman".
 One is located in the Gatton Student Center and the other is located on the Wildcat Alumni Plaza across the street from Historic Memorial Coliseum.